 From warm greetings to speaker and site visit contacts to internship leads, our DC Semester Program scholars continue to benefit immensely from W&M alumni.
 In order to strengthen these valuable ties, we have decided to establish a more formal program to connect these students with alumni.

-To become a mentor, fill out a brief survey.
+To become a mentor, sign up here.

 DC Semester Program Background